Safety

 Tests of raw milk samples and population-level outbreak statistics are evidence that raw milk can be safe to consume provided appropriate production methods are followed.

 California has just over 39 million inhabitants; almost the same as the entire population of Canada.
 There, raw milk is sold in grocery stores, at farm markets, and from farms directly.
 California has not had a raw milk outbreak since 2016.
-And the last “outbreak” of illness from raw milk in 2012 consisted of fewer than one illness per 1,000,000 persons.
+And the last “outbreak” of illness from raw milk in 2012.
+This was the year the RAWMI standards were released.

-Data from the CDCs National Outbreak Reporting System (NORS) shows that per-capita raw milk-related outbreaks have been steadily declining.
+Data from the United States CDCs National Outbreak Reporting System (NORS) shows that per-capita raw milk-related outbreaks have been steadily declining.

 Since 2011, when raw milk training began to be available, up to 2021, there’s been a 68% decrease in outbreak rates.